laffertybrian/food-sales-predictions/README.md

 > - 50% of the values had predictions less than $21 from the actual value.

 ## Recommendations:
-- This Regression Tree Model should be used to forecast sales for potential new products.
+- This regression tree model should be used to forecast sales for potential new products.
 - Breakfast category should be expanded to increase market share.
 - Location of stores matter.
 Future stores should be in Outlet_Location_Type of Tier 2 or above.

 ## Limitations & Next Steps
-The Regression Tree Model did have 7 predictions that were beyond $500 with a maximum of $1807 away from actual results.
+The regression tree model did have 7 predictions that were beyond $500 with a maximum of $1807 away from actual results.
 As I continue to learn more about Machine Learning, I will conintue to improve this analysis and strive to make the results even better.

 ### For further information